 This recipe is also featured in my new cookbook, The Camp & Cabin Cookbook (Countryman Press 2018).
 I have 100 recipes that are all prepared outdoors and over fire using multiple techniques.
 Learn more about my camp cookbook!

-Dutch Oven Osso Buco with Beer, Olives, and Gremolata
+Dutch Oven Osso Buco with Lemon Gremolata

 Ingredients

-- 6 cross-cut veal shanks, approx. 1-lb each
+- 6 cross-cut veal shanks approx. 1-lb each

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp ground black pepper
+- ½ teaspoon ground black pepper

-- 3/4 cup all-purpose flour
+- ¾ cup all-purpose flour

-- 2 TBS unsated butter
+- 2 tablespoon unsated butter

-- 2 TBS extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-- 1 large celery stalk, finely chopped
+- 1 large celery stalk finely chopped

-- 1 medium carrot, finely chopped
+- 1 medium carrot finely chopped

-- 1 large onion, finely chopped
+- 1 large onion finely chopped

-- 3 garlic cloves, finely chopped
+- 3 garlic cloves finely chopped

 - 30 oz canned diced tomatoes

-- 1 1/2 cup kalamata olives, pitted & halved
+- 1 ½ cup kalamata olives pitted & halved

 - 1 cup beer